LavaToaster/PheonixReactReduxUniversalExample/README.md

 # Eqtv

+To start eqtv:

+  * Install dependencies with `mix deps.get` and `npm install`
+  * Start Phoenix endpoint with `mix phoenix.server`
+  * Start Npm Server with `npm run dev`

-To start your Phoenix app:
+To start a normal Phoenix app:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`